 Will a robot mower work in the rain?

 They are usable in the rain.
 Some models will have a rain sensor and return to their charging station to park themselves until it clears up.
-However, some robot lawn mowers will soldier on even when it’s coming down outside.
+Compact but efficient, robot lawn mowers run off of a rechargeable battery pack.

 Should I buy a robot lawn mower?